-- If the code still hasn’t cleared, you may have a more serious issue with your PCM or electronics system.
+If the code still hasn’t cleared, you may have a more severe issue with your PCM or electronics system.
 Take your car to a mechanic for further diagnosis.

 Tips To Avoid P0441 In The Future

 Always make sure your gas cap is securely replaced after every fill-up.
-You can also prevent damage to your EVAP system by applying an anti-rust treatment on your engine.
-This will minimize corrosion and prevent many issues with leaks and damaged hoses.
+You can also prevent your EVAP system from being damaged by applying an anti-rust treatment on your engine, which will minimize corrosion and prevent many issues with leaks and damaged hoses.